tresorit/ZeroKit-iOS-SDK/README.md

 - In Interface Builder simply add a UIView to your layout and set its class to `ZeroKitPasswordField`.
 Also make sure the Module is set to `ZeroKit`.
 - When you need the user to type their password twice for confirmation (eg. during registration) you create two password fields and set the `matchingField` property on them.
 Use the `passwordsMatch` property to check if they match.
 - You can customize its appearance similarly to a `UITextField`.

+To get the strength of a password use the `passwordStrength(passwordField:, completion:)` method of a `ZeroKit` object.

 ### Making a call